AlexStroia/Notes-REALM/README.md

 # Notes-CoreData

 ## General Project Description
-Project developed using xCode 9.3, Swift4 & CoreData for making use of CRUD Functionalities.
+Project developed using xCode 9.3, Swift4 & REALM SWIFT for making use of CRUD functionalities.

 ## How to install